arestivo/slides/markdown/php.md

 # Static

-The static keyword allows us to define static properties and methods that are shared between all instances of the class.
+The static keyword allows us to define static properties and methods shared between all class instances.

 ```php
 class Car {